ialexryan/Burrow-Server/README.md

 dig -t txt sampledata.1.2a591c8b.continue.burrow.tech dig -t txt forustouse.2.2a591c8b.continue.burrow.tech
 ```
-The indices are required because DNS lookups are sometimes duplicated, and to allow all lookups to be done in parallel.
+The indices (0, 1, 2) are required because DNS lookups are sometimes duplicated, and to allow all lookups to be done in parallel.

+Note that any data sent through the transmission layer must be domain-safe.

 **3) End the transmission**
 ```
 dig -t txt 3.2a591c8b.end.burrow.tech
 ```
-The length is there for error detection - if it doesn't match the number of continue's received, the transmission will fail.
+The length (3) is there for error detection - if it doesn't match the number of `continue` lookups received, the transmission will fail.

-Right now, the server just sends you back the data you sent to it, concatenated and reversed.

-In the future, it will concatenate the data into an IP packet or HTTP request and act on it.
+Of course, we would never send the message "thisissomesampledataforustouse" to the server.
+Instead, the messages we send to the server have the following special format.

 ## Session layer